qgallouedec/panda-gym/docs/guide/quick_start.rst

         env.render() # wait a bit to give a realistic temporal rendering

 Obviously, since the chosen actions are random, you will not see any learning.
-To access the section dedicated to the learning of the tasks, refer to the section [Training].
+To access the section dedicated to the learning of the tasks, refer to the section :ref:`Train with stable-baselines3<train_with_sb3>`.